bitcoin-ring/boltring-docs/docs/index.md

 **A Community Effort**

-The capabilities of the BoltRing are the results of contributions from developers and enthusiasts all around the world - most notably https://www.boltcard.org/.
+The capabilities of the BoltRing are the results of contributions from developers and enthusiasts all around the world - most notably [CoinCorner](https://www.coincorner.com/?AffiliateId=126082)[^1] and the [Bolt Card Project](https://www.boltcard.org).
 Using this technology means being part of a global community of people who believe in the power of permissionless, decentralized, peer-to-peer transactions.

 By adopting this technology, you are not only getting access to cutting-edge payments capabilities, but you also get the opportunity to shape and influence the development of the technology while